The Quick and Easy Way to Effective Speaking

 Ask for hands.
 Try asking people to vote for something.
 Don't do it all of sudden.
 Do it after the audience has warmed up so that they are more likely to participate.
 A good timing would be after you've done the above points.
 We've mentioned a talk is not just about the speaker.
 Asking for hands is a way to include the audience.
 It breaks the ice between your and the audience.
 And perhaps among the audience as well.
 Everyone would see the opinions of each other.

 Promise to tell how to get something people want.
-A talk is suppose to help people learn something.
-As the speaker, you should be clear what lessons you are trying convey.
+A talk is supposed to help people learn something.
+As the speaker, you should be clear about what lessons you are trying to convey.
 Make a promise based on this.
 Let people know they are going to learn about how to run a profitable business, how to have a long-lasting relationship, how to price your work etc. And the audience would likely pay attention.

 Avoid Unfavourable Attention

 Don't start with an apology.
 This usually happens when you don't have enough confidence or preparation.
 You would hedge yourself to justify your possible failure.
 Remember another basic principle we have covered is to build confidence.
 If you project yourself as a failure, you would perform like a failure.
 Let the audience judge your performance.
 Don't low-ball yourself right at the start.
-It sends off negative vibes which counters the interests of the audience.
+It sends off negative vibes which counter the interests of the audience.

 Avoid "funny" story opening.
 Let's be honest, humor is not in everyone.
 If you don't usually make jokes, don't force it in your speech.
 If you wish to do it, try finding funny stories that it's relevant to you.
 It's something that happened to you that's ridiculous.
 Humor is a sense is to share their honest thoughts that some people don't dare to do.
-Your stories don't need to be funny or you trying to make it funny.
+Your stories don't need to be funny or you trying to make them funny.
 Your focus should be sharing something authentic that relates to your topic regardless of the perception of the audience.

 Support your Main ideas

 Use statistics.
 Numbers put facts into a more concrete vision.
 Say if you spend 2 hours per day on social media for entertainment.
 2 hours * 365 days = 730 hours / year.
-You could have finished 6 bachelor degrees (120 credit hours).
-It's also common for doctors to tell you the probability of recovery for your illness.
+You could have finished 6 bachelor's degrees (120 credit hours).
+It's also common for doctors to tell you the probability of recovery from your illness.
 The way doctors present also matters like 1% of surviving vs. 99% of dying.

 Use analogies.
 Abstract ideas can be hard to digest at first.
 Like teaching kids simple Math.
 We would replace numbers with fruits like 1 apple + 1 apple = 2 apples.
-It makes Math more relatable and reassemble their daily lives to clear out complications.
+It makes Math more relatable and reassembles their daily lives to clear out complications.
 It's easier to remember a story and connect it to a meaning.

 Demonstration.
 This is what science class does.
 Theories on paper can turn into a compelling live demo.
 You won't believe it until you see it.
 It feeds our curiosity and it's much more fun.
 I still vividly remember Prof. Walter Lewin's demonstrating the conservation of energy with a pendulum swing in his MIT Physics class.
-This is how you capture people's mind.
+This is how you capture people's minds.